A - D

 Col. Barry G. Jones - Department of Leadership and Warfighting

 Colonel Barry G. Jones is a U.S. Army Special Forces officer assigned to the Department of Leadership and Warfighting at the Air War College.
 He started his military career as an Infantry officer assigned to the 25th Infantry Division (Light).
-He completed Special Forces Training in 1996 and since that time has served in numerous command and staff positions within the 3rd Special Forces Group (Airborne), the United States John F. Kennedy Special Warfare Center and School (Airborne), and the United States Special Operations Command (USSOCOM).
-He graduated from the Air War College in 2012 and his most recent assignment was with the Special Operations Joint Task Force-Afghanistan (SOJTF-A).
+He completed Special Forces Training in 1996 and since that time has served in numerous command and staff positions within the 3rd Special Forces Group (Airborne), the United States Army John F. Kennedy Special Warfare Center and School (Airborne), and the United States Special Operations Command (USSOCOM).
+He graduated from the Air War College in 2012 and was assigned to the Special Operations Joint Task Force-Afghanistan (SOJTF-A).
+He came to the faculty of the Air War College in 2013.
 He has deployed multiple times to combat and to numerous countries conducting theater engagement.
 Colonel Jones received his Army commission from The Citadel with a Bachelor of Science degree in Business Administration.
 He holds a Masters in Business Administration from Webster University and a Masters in Strategic Studies from the Air War College.